skx/dotfiles/README.md

   * This file is read at startup-time by Emacs, and executes the content of the markdown file.
   * It will also load some org-mode files, if they exist.

-The contents of the emacs directory are laid out in a logical fashion:
+The contents of the emacs directory are laid out in a logical collection of sub-directories.
+Some specific files are highlighted here, but there might be others of interest located beneath the given directories.

 * [Language modes](.emacs.d/lang/)
   * cfengine, docker, go, hcl, etc, etc.